asilverthorn/suikoden_ref/event_parser/README.md

 2) File -> Load Folder.
 Select <Steam Library>\steamapps\Common\Suikoden I and II HD Remaster\Suikoden I and II HD Remaster_Data\StreamingAssets\aa\StandaloneWindows64
 3) Wait a few minutes.
 You should see it Loading .bundle files in its Debug Console
 4) Filter Type -> TextAsset.
 In the Asset List search bar, search for "text_gsd2_en".
 Right click and "Export selected asset".
 5) Filter Type -> MonoBehavior.
-Search for assets that start with 4 and are 4 characters.
+Search for assets that start with `v` and are 4 characters.
 Example: va01.
 Right click and export the ones that you're interested in.

 The second character in the asset name refers to the major world map area.
 They are: